 Certain of the underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various financial advisory and investment banking services for the company, for which they received or will receive customary fees and expenses.
 In addition, Bank of America, N.A., an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated, is a lender under the Credit Facility and may receive more than 5% of the net proceeds of this offering if we apply such net proceeds to repay outstanding borrowings under the Credit Facility.
-Credit Suisse AG, Cayman Islands Branch, an affiliate of Credit Suisse Securities (USA) LLC, became a lender under the Credit Facility on March 23, 2010.
+Credit Suisse AG, Cayman Islands Branch, an affiliate of Credit Suisse Securities (USA) LLC, is expected to become a lender under the Credit Facility prior to the completion of this offering.
 Bank of America, N.A. and Credit Suisse AG, Cayman Islands Branch, may therefore be deemed to have a "conflict of interest" with us under NASD Rule 2720 of the Financial Industry Regulatory Authority.
 Accordingly, this offering is being conducted in compliance with the requirements of NASD Rule 2720.